baoduy/hbd.astro-paper/src/content/blog/az-05-pulumi-private-aks-cluster-env.md

   - AKS
   - Private
   - Pulumi
+description: "
-description: "In this tutorial, We’ll build a private AKS cluster with advanced networking features.
-We’ll explore how to integrate the AKS cluster with the Hub VNet and apply the firewall policies we’ve created."
+In this tutorial, We’ll build a private AKS cluster with advanced networking features.
+We’ll explore how to integrate the AKS cluster with the Hub VNet and apply the firewall policies we’ve created.
+"
 ---

 ## Introduction